ronlamb/MessageBoard/README.md

 # MessageBoard
 This is a learning project for me, to teach me angular.
 I am publishing it to use as an example to hopefully aid others.

+I don't expect this to be useful into at least March of 2019.

 The initial branch structure is
 * master - the most recent version of the full app
   - develop - current changes being tested before full